robotology-legacy/codyco-modules/src/simulink/README.md

 ```bash
     matlab -r yourStartupFile
 ```

+Depending on what you would like to do, remember you can change the Simulink simulation settings by going to Simulation > Configuration Parameters > Solver and changing the `Stop time` to your desired value, or `inf` if you want the simulation to run 'forever'.
+Also, since this library is very oriented to real implementation, the `Solver Options` in the very same window should be changed to `Fixed Step` Type and `discrete(no continuous states)` as the Solver.

-- **Test the Library.** You can test the library is working correctly and properly linking YARP by launching a `yarpserver`, after which you can go to the controllers directory in MATLAB and open yarpwrite.mdl.
+- **Test the Library.** In $CODYCO_ROOT/src/simulink/controllers you can find some models for testing (more on this in the readme of the aforementioned directory).
+In order to test that the library is working correctly and properly linking YARP you can try running a `yarpserver`, after which you can go to the controllers directory in MATLAB and open yarpwrite.mdl.
+Before starting the simulation, give a name to the YARP port where you want to write to by double clicking the block and editing the mask that pops up.

+- **For MAC OS Users.** It has been reported that on MAC OS you need to define the place where you want MATLAB to find at runtime dynamic libraries for YARP, in case you have compiled YARP in a directory different from the default one.
+This can be added in `${MATLAB_ROOT}/bin/matlab7rc.sh`

 ###### Using the Simulink Library